The Cornerstone Nashville Campus Today

 As Cornerstone experienced amazing growth, an education building was constructed in 1993.
 In 1995, the gymnasium was completed, and in March 1997, services were moved to the gym.
 The refurbished tabernacle was no longer big enough for the congregation.
 This same year, Cornerstone was recognized as the seventh fastest-growing Assembly of God church in America.

-God is accomplishing great things through Cornerstone Church.
+In October of 2018, we began the next chapter of Cornerstone Nashville as Galen Davis became the next Senior Pastor of the church.
+We are believing God that our best days are ahead of us as we experience fresh vision and a new drive to reach out to our community in new and exciting ways.
+God is accomplishing great things through Cornerstone Nashville.
 But remember, the church is not a building.
 The church is you—it is all of us together.
 Beyond creating a place for His plans to be carried out, God is creating a people who will carry out His will.
 He is intimately interested in you and in your becoming the person He has destined you to be.
 Our prayer is that He will reveal to you the part you will play in this amazing victory!
 You can pray that prayer, too.

 Through God we shall do valiantly. – Psalm 60:12